Hi, I’m Sarina and here’s my story.

 And I know I am anthropomorphizing a bit here, but indulge me just this once – she couldn’t be happier.

-I focus entirely on helping humans meet their goals for canine companionship.
 Owning a dog should be fun.
+Being a dog should be fun.
 And guess what?
 Dogs love having a job!

 So if you want to: